Many or all companies we feature compensate us. Compensation and editorial

 What are the tax implications of using a HELOC?

 You might be able to write off the interest you pay on your HELOC on your taxes, but only if you use the money to make “substantial improvements” to the house that’s backing the loan.
-Talking to a tax professional is the best way to know if your HELOC interest is tax-deductible based on current tax rules.
+Talking to a tax professional is the best way to know whether your HELOC interest is tax-deductible based on current tax rules.

 Can you increase your HELOC amount?